3idprotocol/introduction/README.md

 #### Privacy Policy

-The privacy policy document contains information that describes a particular data source in such a way as to make it consumable by other services upon consent.
-All of the data is encrypted using the specific [privacy policy read key](#keychain) of this policy.
+The `privacy policy` document contains information that describes a particular data source in such a way as to make it consumable by other services upon user consent.
+All of the data is encrypted using the specific [privacy policy read key](#keychain) of this data source.

 - Collection-policy property: A pointer to the collection policy document that this privacy policy applies to.
 - Service-policies property: An array of service policy documents (not specified in this readme) that describe the services and their location where the data in this privacy policy exists.
-This includes services such as those that back up or pin the data.
+This includes services such as those that back up or pin the data, and allows others to find the data if given permission.
 - Applications property: An array of applications that have been granted permission by the user.
-- References property: An encrypted array of entries which, when decrypted, contains information about the database used to store the user's information.
+- References property: An array of entries which contain information for the individual databases that the user has for this collection.
+Each entry is individually encrypted, allowing users to permit access to individual data stores within the collection.

 ##### Schema